WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Alden-Conner/Aida-weekly-checkin.md

 #### Who did you help this week?

-I'm trying to help Anna and Alisha with the ONS project but it's a tough one
+I'm trying to help A and AD with the ONS project but it's a tough one

 #### Who helped you this week?

 The IceNet team helped with ideas for the proposal to help us finish writing one of the work packages
+  - [AM] So excited about this work!!

 #### What did you achieve?

-* Attended ONS meeting and worked with Anna and Alisha to understand the challenges
+* Attended ONS meeting and worked with A and AD to understand the challenges
 * Added to / re-worded the IceNet proposal
-* Talked to Zoe Kourtzi about SPARRA, possible impact story
+* Talked to ZK about SPARRA, possible impact story
+  * [AM] Well done on identifying this story - what a shame if it were missed out.
 * Follow-up invites and enorolling people in ExplAIn workshop
+  * [AM] Excited to see how this all goes - sounds like there are a lot of stakeholders to interact with.

 #### What did you struggle with?